sosy-lab/java-smt/doc/Getting-started.md

 The XML snippets for other solvers available via Maven, such as `Boolector` and `CVC4`, can be found in the [`POM file`](Example-Maven-Project/pom.xml) of our [`Example-Maven-Project`](Example-Maven-Project).

+If you are not using Linux and we provide a solver binary for your system, you might need to set the dependencies accordingly, e.g., change the type from `so` to `dll` (for Windows) or `dylib` (for MacOS).
+You can lookup the required dependency files and filename extension in the [Ivy repository][].

 Additionally you can add and configure some Maven plugins to load the libraries automatically and place them in the correct directories when assembling your application.
 The plugins copy all dependencies (including the solver binaries) to the target/dependency directory